-There is a lot to discover for swashbucklers, such as mountains, plainlands, high forest oases, and river systems, which attract a wide variety of game.
-The deserts are the ideal destination for a real wildlife experience.
+There is a lot to discover for swashbucklers, such as mountains, plainlands, high forest oases, and river systems, which attract a wide variety of wildlife.
+The deserts are the ideal destination for an authentic wildlife experience.
 There are two deserts in Kenya: Chalbi and Nyiri desert.

 Nyiri Desert is a desert in southern Kenya, also called Taru Desert or The Nyika.
-It lies approximately 80 km east of Lake Magadi, extending to the southern border of Kenya.
+It lies approximately 80 km east of Lake Magadi, extending to the south border of Kenya.
 Nyiri covers the Amboseli National Park, including the northern half of Lake Amboseli.
-Tsavo West National Park lies at its southern border, and Nairobi National Park lies at its northern edge… continue reading.
+Tsavo West National Park lies at its southern border, and Nairobi National Park lies at its north edge… continue reading.